Easy Cake Pops Recipe

 How do you make cake pops stay together?

 It’s important to chill the cake pops before you dip them.
-If the cake balls are warm during the dipping process they won’t hold together.
+If the balls are warm during the dipping process they won’t hold together.
 Most cake pop recipes call for frosting as a binder, but too much of it can make the balls soft and greasy which makes them fall apart!
 The correct ratio of cake crumbs to cream cheese will result in a sturdy and dippable pop!

 Do you freeze cake pops before dipping?

 You can freeze uncoated cake pops, but let them sit at room temperature before you dip them.
-If you dip frozen cake pops into warm chocolate or candy coating, they will crack because of the temperature difference!
+If you dip frozen pops into warm chocolate or candy coating, they will crack because of the temperature difference!
 They should be firm and cold, not frozen.

 What can I use instead of frosting for cake pops?

 Cream cheese!
 It’s thicker than frosting and easier to work with.
-It doesn’t make the cake pops too soft or overly sweet.
+It doesn’t make the pops too soft or overly sweet.
 The flavor is on point and so is the texture!

 Why is my cake pop coating cracking?